Falling Down An Escalator Isn’t Funny

 Copyright 2012 Irene Pastore, and Blue Moon Personal Training

-Posted on August 27, 2012, in Aging, Exercise, Injury Prevention and tagged Center for Disease Control, Centers for Disease Control and Prevention, core strength, Head injury, muscle atrophy, Old age, Sedentary lifestyle, side plank, yoga.
+Posted on August 27, 2012, in Aging, Exercise, Exercise Injury Prevention and tagged Center for Disease Control, Centers for Disease Control and Prevention, core strength, Head injury, muscle atrophy, Old age, Sedentary lifestyle, side plank, yoga.
 Bookmark the permalink.
 Leave a comment.